LunarSands/Corruption-Cove-Casino/README.md

 Complete back-end for slots
 Complete back-end for blackjack - Gregor
 Add the how to play instructions to json
-Amend existing css to support resized windows.
-(Unsure if it was done) Implement the exchange rates API
+Amend existing css to support resized windows. - Danylo Implement the exchange rates API